jbiason/blog/content/research/decoding-fast.md

 </string>
 ```

-There is a catch, though: When a constant can be Null (`presence="optional"`),
+There is a catch, though: When a Constant field can be Null
-then the decoder needs to use the Presence Map bit; if it is set, the constant
+(`presence="optional"`), then the decoder needs to use the Presence Map bit; if
-value should be used; if it is not set, then the field value is Null.
+it is set, the constant value should be used; if it is not set, then the field
+value is Null.

 The Presence Map should be use only if there is a field with a constant value
 that is optional.

 ### Operator: Default

-The Default operator is similar to the Constant operator, but the decoder needs
+The Default operator is similar to the Constant operator, but if the bit for
-to check the Presence Map; if the bit for the field is set, then you use the
+the field is set in the Presence Map, then the value for the field should be
-default value; if it is not set, then the field is Null.
+read in the incoming data; otherwise, the Default value should be used.

+{% note() %}
+In a way, you can read this: Is the value present in the incoming data
+(indicated in the Presence Map)?
+Then read the value in the incoming data;
+otherwise, use the default value.
+{% end %}

 ### Operator: Copy